"""

 Raises:

-CSRFCookieError: This is raised if there is any issue with the CSRF cookie sent by the client.
+CsrfCookieError: This is raised if there is any issue with the CSRF cookie sent by the client.

 """

-if not csrf_secret_from_cookie:
+if not csrf_secret:

-cls.debug_message: str = "CSRFMiddleware: CSRF cookie not set"
+cls.debug_message: str = "CSRF Middleware: CSRF cookie not provided"

-if not len(csrf_secret_from_cookie) == CSRF_SECRET_LENGTH:
+if not len(csrf_secret) == CSRF_SECRET_LENGTH:

-cls.debug_message: str = "CSRFMiddleware: CSRF cookie length invalid"
+cls.debug_message: str = "CSRF Middleware: CSRF cookie length invalid"

 csrf_secret_from_session = request.SESSION.get(CSRF_SESSION_KEY)

-if (csrf_secret_from_session and not csrf_secret_from_cookie == csrf_secret_from_session):
+if (csrf_secret_from_session and not csrf_secret == csrf_secret_from_session):

-cls.debug_message: str = "CSRFMiddleware: CSRF cookie mismatch"
+cls.debug_message: str = "CSRF Middleware: CSRF cookie mismatch"

 [docs]